aditya-K2/gomp/README.md

 - [ ] Add Functionality to Sort out most played songs
 - [ ] Add a config parser ( preferably ***YAML*** )
 - [x] Image Previews
-	- The Image Previews are working but the placement is very hacky and needs some work
 - [ ] Fuzzy Searching
 - [ ] Visual Mode (like vim) for updating playlists
 - [ ] Music Visualizer